digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

   Only Zigbee, DigiMesh, and Point-to-Multipoint protocols support the transmission and reception of data in explicit format.
 This means you cannot transmit or receive explicit data using a generic ``XBeeDevice`` object.
-You must use a protocol-specific XBee device object such as a ``ZigBeeDevice``.
+You must use a protocol-specific XBee object such as a ``ZigBeeDevice``.

 * :ref:`communicateSendExplicitData`
 * :ref:`communicateReceiveExplicitData`